mobizt/Firebase-ESP32/src/README.md

-#### Determine the number of Firebase Error Queues stored in defined FLASH file
+#### Get the number of Firebase Error Queues stored in defined FLASH file

 param **`fbdo`** Firebase Data Object to hold data and instances.